netcinematics/aWordza/APP/BITZ/aCommonaConfuza.md

 > Such actz of hiding_confuzion are aDeepaFolly.

 Because it seeds so many problems later, of Affect/Effect into society.
 And leads to many deeper concepts of confuzion_about_confuzion.
 Often to the maximum degree, of a_overwhelm_of_all_human_mind.
+With one of the deepest of all human tragedies, of wizdom_discarded_in_favor_of_false_glory.

 #### aParrotaMentoa or aRobotaMinda